determined-ai/determined/examples/nlp/text_classification_tf_keras/README.md

 ###Configuration Files
 * `const.yaml`: Train the model on a single GPU with constant hyperparameter values.
-* `distributed.yaml`: Same as const.yaml, but trains the model with multiple GPUs (distributed training).
+* `distributed.yaml`: Same as const.yaml, but trains the model with multiple GPUs.
 * `adaptive.yaml`: Perform a hyperparameter search using Determined's state-of-the-art adaptive hyperparameter tuning algorithm.

 ##Data